-Support type Details Technical support and feedback Email support@annalise.ai Product feedback and complaints Report any product feedback and complaints related to Annalise Enterprise to the Annalise Quality team at email QA@annalise.ai.
-Any serious incidents related to Annalise Enterprise should be reported to annalise.ai and the competent authority or regulatory authority in which the user and/or patient is established: Australia: www.tga.gov.au New Zealand: www.medsafe.govt.nz Member States of the European Union: ec.europa.eu/health/medical-devices- sector/new-regulations/contacts_en Product performance and administration guides Check our website: annalise.ai/guides
+Support type Details Professional services, technical support and feedback Email support@annalise.ai Product feedback and complaints Report any product feedback and complaints related to Annalise Enterprise to the Annalise Quality team at email QA@annalise.ai .
+Any serious incidents related to Annalise Enterprise should be reported to annalise.ai and the competent authority or regulatory authority in which the user and/or patient is established.
+Product user, performance and administration guides Check our website: annalise.ai/guides